vmadman/sysops-packer/docs/about.md

 ## Further Reading

-* [Project Readme](../README.md) - Basic project information can be
+* [Project Readme](../README.md) - The project's README provides links to all other documentation.
-found in the project's README.md.

 ## Useful Links